 Kids’ Grocery List – How to Buy Healthy Food for Children

-These days I’m finding it increasingly more important to stock our fridge and cupboards with healthy food options.
-When the children were babies and toddlers my husband and I made many, if not all, of the food choices for them.
+With older children, I’m finding it increasingly more important to stock our fridge and cupboards with healthy food options.
+When the kids were babies and toddlers my husband and I made many, if not all, of the food choices for them.
 Back then, it was much easier to offer a banana when begging for a cookie wasn’t even a skill they knew yet.

-Now at 4 and 9 years old respectively, Owen and Olivia have more say in their meal and snack choices.
-Coupled with the fact that our family is exponentially busier with activities – school, work, dance, gymnastics, STEM fairs, our new puppy, and on and on – and we find ourselves on many occasions spiraling into making rash and unhealthy food decisions.
+Now that they’re getting older, Owen and Olivia have more say in their meal and snack choices.
+Coupled with the fact that our family is exponentially busier with activities – school, work, dance, gymnastics, STEM fairs, our dog, and on and on – and we find ourselves on many occasions spiraling into making rash and unhealthy food decisions.

 When you’re running out the door to get to work, it’s sometimes (ahem, most times) easier to give in to the whining for a sugary breakfast item than to convince the preschooler to wait and eat a yogurt after preschool drop-off.